EashwarIndia/opensplunk/README.md

-Feng -- target for log service of openstack
+Feng -- "openstack logservice"
 =========
 - Mission goal for the project

-   Feng is targeted as the standard log service for openstack.
+   Feng is targeted to be chosen as the standard log service of openstack.

 - Why the project is named as Feng?